Down Mexico Way

 The lawyer’s eyebrows lifted.
 “My client has a pending offer elsewhere today.
 He has already instructed me that if you refuse his generous offer, then he will have no need to pay you for this property.
 We will dispose of the cashier’s check.”

-“It was your parents that got murdered, Ava.
+“It was your parents that got murdered, Isabella.
 It’s time to find out who killed them.”

 Mark Landis said no further words but silently stepped off the porch.